 - The speed limit between the Bruce Highway and the bottom of the range has been reduced to 80km/h.

-- A Vehicle Activated Sign (VAS) has been installed to remind motorists of the posted speed limit.
+- A vehicle activated sign has been installed to remind motorists of the posted speed limit.

-- Assessing the safety of pullover bays along the range section with respect to compliance with design standards and the safety of road users.
+- Safety assessments of pullover bays have been completed to ensure compliance with design standards and enhance road user safety.

 Top of the range to Yungaburra

-- Widening several sections of Gillies Range Road with wide centre line treatments.
+- Widening of several sections of Gillies Range Road with wide centre line treatments.

 - Total investment